 - Not less than 15m from switch rooms, un-pressurized control houses, and the compressor or pump house containing equipment in hydrocarbon service.
 These distance requirements shall generally be governed by statutory / TAC regulations.

 - Furnaces shall be located at a maximum practical distance from process equipment containing liquefied petroleum gas or similar materials in accordance with applicable Tariff Advisory Committee (TAC) rules with a minimum distance of 15 m.

-- Integral fired heaters such as start-up heaters shall be considered as exceptions.
+- Integral-type fired heaters such as start-up heaters shall be considered exceptions.